CSSLint/csslint/README.md

 ### Don't use adjoining classes

 Adjoining classes look like `.foo.bar`.
 While technically allowed in CSS, these aren't handled properly by Internet Explorer 6 and earlier.
+IE6 will match the selector as if it were simply '.bar' which means your selector will match more frequently than you intend it to and create cross browser bugs.

 ### Don't use text indent to hide text if you need to support RTL